oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 Most of Okta's core auth flows do not rely on third-party cookies.
 When third-party cookies are used, they normally augment the basic login experience or add convenience features.
 The following sections outline all the design patterns in which Okta uses third-party cookies.
 If your application is in one of these categories, please test its behavior with third-party cookie deprecation.

 Okta uses cookies to let applications introspect and extend user sessions.
 Cookies aren't required for basic login functionality.
+Without cookies, users can still log in, but some users might have to re-authenticate more often.

 ### Third-party cookie deprecation affects web applications that rely on the Okta session for user context